JOIN US FOR LEGISLATIVE ADVOCACY TRAINING SATURDAY 11 21 2020!

 The Legislative Committee empowers citizen lobbyists to promote legislative action on climate change and a just transition that protects impacted workers and communities.
 Making our voices heard by legislators who usually hear primarily from special interest lobbyists is part of our core belief that the climate crisis can only be confronted by collective action and participation in the democratic process.

 Our committee is a coalition of 350.org related groups in the Southern California area including SoCal350, 350 South Bay Los Angeles, Long Beach 350, 350 Riverside and 350 Conejo Valley.
-We also work closely with allies in the environmental justice community such as CBE, CEJA, VISION and STAND-LA.
+We also work closely with allies in the environmental justice community such as CBE, CEJA, VISION and STAND-LA and multiple Indivisible Groups.

 If you are interested in joining, please reach out to the Committee coordinator, Sherry Lear at email@example.com.
 We hold meetings via Zoom every other Thursday at 7:00 p.m. to coordinate our work and communicate in between meetings via Google Groups.